matteocodogno/go-course/README.md

 Big property of Go language is that concurrency is built into the language.
-Compared to other languages like C and things or anything, Python, whatever, these languages you can do concurrent programming in these languages, but it's not built into the language, which means, usually what you do is you import some library, some external library.
+Compared to other languages like C and things or anything, Python, whatever, these languages you can do concurrent programming in these languages, but it's not built into the language, which means, usually what you do is you import some library.

 ### Parallel Execution

 Concurrency and parallelism are two closely ideas.

-- Two programs execute in parallel it they **execute at exactly same time**
+- Two programs execute in parallel if they **execute at exactly same time**
 - At time t, an instruction is being performed for both P1 and P2 Generally, one core runs one instruction at a time.
   So, if you want to have actual parallel execution, two things running at the same time, you need two processors or at least two processor cores.